 I tweet to 125.
 With all my tweets, they’re 125 characters … And not only that, I do not say ‘lol’, and I don’t use the letter ‘u’ when I mean ‘you’.
 I spell that sucker out.
 I feel like Michelangelo when I have this many words and it has to become a tweet, because what I do is carve away that which is not the tweet that I want to post.
 And what remains is the essence of the thought that might have taken more space to communicate.

-Novel ideas, by definition, are hazily defined.
-It’s worth the effort to hone and articulate these ideas because expressing them in their shortest form removes any distractions.
+Novel ideas are, by definition, hazily defined.
+It’s worth the effort to concisely articulate ideas because expressing them in their shortest form clarifies them.
 Don’t make your audience parse unclear language when they’re already preoccupied with the task of internalizing a new idea.

 In a previous post, I discussed the need to treat others’ time with respect.
 The same idea applies here: Treat the attention of your audience like the scarce resource it is.